simon-ritchie/apysc/docstring_markdowns/apysc/_type/boolean.md

 **[Parameters]**

-- `value`: bool or VariableNameInterface
+- `value`: bool or VariableNameMixIn
   - Any value to set.

 ### `_create_initial_substitution_expression` method docstring